palakbhardwaj/Saliency_Based_Guided_Model_for_Object_Detection/README.md

 # Saliency_Based_Guided_Model_for_Object_Detection

-# Saliency-Based Guided Model for Object Detection in Camouflage Environments

 ## Overview
 This project explores object detection in camouflage environments by incorporating saliency maps to enhance detection accuracy.
 We compare traditional object detection models (YOLO, Faster R-CNN, SSD) with a saliency-based guided model to improve performance in challenging scenarios.